jtluoto/copilot-exercises/README.md

 1. Create a custom instructions file (tip: you can use Copilot to generate content in it).
 Add instructions that would be relevant in your current project, e.g:
     - Project structure
     - Coding standards
-    - Requirements for certain tools (e.g. dependency managers)
+    - Tool requirements (e.g. application frameworks, dependency managers, unit test frameworks)
-    - Documenation of files/functions/methods
+    - Documenation practices of files/functions/methods
     - Naming conventions
     - Etc
 1. Try to generate some code and see that the instructions are respected